yenng/Thesaurus/README.md

 # Implementation
 The code that parse the html from www.thesaurus.com is in `thesaurus.py`.
 It uses [BeautifulSoup][1] packages to parse html file.
 The main program is `FindNearByWordsApp.py`.
 The synonym are extracted using recursive call of n-level.

-# Setup Kivy:
+# Installation
+In order to run this program, the following packages are needed.
+ 1. Python2
+ 2. BeautifulSoup package
+ 3. Kivy

+### Kivy installation instruction
 Kivy can be downloaded from the official website (https://kivy.org/#download), choose an appropriate version and follow the   instructions.
 The procedure is pretty straightforward and simple.

   To check whether the installation is working, follow the instructions: